 Spinal surgery and a year in a full-body plaster cast, at age thirteen, was a life-defining experience.
 Years later, as the uneven pressure of gravity bore down on my vulnerable spine, making art became a compelling need.
-I embarked on an artistic investigation of my own body and its unusual anatomy.
+I embarked on an artistic investigation of my own body and its unusual anatomy – a quest that has engaged me ever since.

-Read The story behind the art (below slideshow)
+Scroll down or click here to read The story behind the art

 The story behind the art